jaqxues/TelloPython/Readme.md

 | shangXia      | up - down                    | throttle |
 | xuanZhan      | clockwise - counterclockwise | yaw      |

-The last `long` argument does not have a specific name and I could not figure out what it does.
-The app uses either 0 or 1 for this argument.
+The last `long` argument does not have a specific name.
+This `speed_mode` variable is either 0 (slow mode) or 1 (quick mode).
 The values of the other arguments are ints between 364 - 1684 (both included).

 * Min (movement on corresponding axis): 364
 * ...